Welcome to CDICS 2026

 Conference Dates

-All submissions should be formatted according to the conference template Download Abstract Template
+All the submissions should be formatted according to the conference template.
+Submission should be written in complete English.
+FULL PAPER TEMPLATE

 * Abstracts must be submitted in English.